transitco/roadmap/README.md

 You can create issues to submit ideas.
 Watch out for duplicates!
 Also you can vote for ideas submitted so it gives it more visibility.

+This great roadmap methodology is inspired by Docker: https://github.com/docker/roadmap